vkabatov/Flowlink/PCE-UMWL.md

 ## Generate traffic between VMs
 The VMs in this example are L2 adjacent and on the same port group.

-SSH into each machine and generate traffic between the VMs.
+SSH into each machine and generate some traffic.

 historian<>hmi traffic
 #a-ot-historian: